JuliaDynamics/NetworkDynamics.jl/docs/src/network_construction.md

 end
 VertexModel(; f=kuramoto_f!, g=kuramoto_g_noff!, dim=2, pdim=3, outdim=1)
 ```

-It is still annoying to explicitly write this trivial output function.
-You can prevent this by using [`StateMask`](@ref).
+To simplify your programming and to avoid explicitly writing the above trivial output function you can use [`StateMask`](@ref).
 By writing
 ```@example construction
 VertexModel(; f=kuramoto_f!, g=StateMask(1:1), dim=2, pdim=3)